rok5ek/flutter_moovi_time/README.md

 flutter build ipa
 ```

-## How to build the app before first run?
+## How to run the app for the first time?

     1. Install all packages/libraries `flutter packages pub get`
     2. Build generated models `flutter pub run build_runner build --delete-conflicting-outputs`